-The University Budget Committee was convened in a September 16, 2012 memorandum from President Kerwin and is charged with developing budget proposals for the next cycle of resource allocation.
-Provost Scott Bass and CFO, Vice President and Treasurer Don Myers conducted the initial meeting of the committee on September 24, 2012 in President Kerwin’s office.
+The University Budget Committee was convened in a September 17, 2015 memorandum from President Kerwin and is charged with developing budget proposals for the next cycle of resource allocation.
+Provost Scott Bass and CFO, Vice President and Treasurer Doug Kudravetz conducted the initial meeting of the committee on September 23, 2014 in President Kerwin’s office.

 As in the past, the new budget that the committee will propose will be guided by the university’s strategic plan.
-At the board’s September 2012 meeting, the president provided a report to the trustees on our progress to date on the objectives set for the second two years under the strategic plan.
-Shortly thereafter, the community will engage in a university-wide process to define our objectives under the plan for the next two years.
+Soon the community will engage in a university-wide process to define our objectives under the plan for the next two years.
 Careful coordination is needed to ensure that the committee has the guidance it needs to establish both formulation criteria and detailed budgets that are fully informed by the strategic plan.
-The president met with the committee at the outset of its work to discuss how this can be best accomplished.
+The president's September 23, 2014 meeting with the committee included discussion about how this can be best accomplished.
 The president will also remind the broader community that it is imperative they participate actively in this next phase of planning to assist in the development of a responsive and responsible budget for the university.